Majdal Shams attack

-The Majdal Shams attack, took place on 27 July 2024, when a rocket hit a football pitch in Majdal Shams in the Israeli-occupied Golan Heights.
+The Majdal Shams attack took place on 27 July 2024, when a rocket hit a soccer field in Majdal Shams in the Israeli-occupied Golan Heights.
 (Note: Israel captured the territory from Syria during the 1967 Six-Day war and later annexed it.
-Most of the international community consider the territory part of Syria occupied by Israel, though this is disputed by Israel and the United States.
-(The United States was lobbied by Israeli officials into recognizing "Israeli sovereignty" over the territory.))
+Most of the international community considers the territory to be part of Israeli-occupied Syria, though this is disputed by Israel, the United States, and Colombia; the United States was lobbied by Israeli officials into recognizing Israeli sovereignty over the territory.)
 The resulting blast killed 12 Syrian children belonging to the Druze community and injured at least 42 others, with most of the victims being between the ages of 10 and 16.

-Israel blamed Hezbollah for carrying out the attack with an Iranian-made Falaq-1 rocket equipped with a 53-kilogram warhead.
-Hezbollah said it had targeted a nearby military base and that the football pitch was hit by an errant Israeli Iron Dome air defence projectile.
+Israel blamed Hezbollah for carrying out the attack with an Iranian-made Falaq-1 rocket equipped with a 53-kilogram warhead.According to Hezbollah, the target was a nearby military base and the soccer field was hit by an errant Israeli Iron Dome air defence projectile.
 Western sources dismissed this claim, citing expert opinion that the rocket had been fired by Hezbollah or another militant group in Lebanon.

-Local authorities denied that the children were Israeli, and local residents protested the attendance of Israeli ministers at the funeral for reasons ranging from opposition to politicization of the tragedy to anger at the Israeli government's perceived neglect of their safety.
+Local authorities denied that the children were Israeli and local residents protested the attendance of Israeli ministers at the funeral, for reasons ranging from opposition to politicization of the tragedy, to anger at the Israeli government's perceived neglect of their safety.

-The attack occurred amid the Israel–Hezbollah conflict that has been ongoing since 8 October 2023, a regular exchange of attacks that began following the outbreak of the Gaza war.
-Following the attack, Israel assassinated Hezbollah commander Fuad Shukr.
+The attack occurred amid the Hezbollah–Israel conflict that has been ongoing since 8 October 2023, a regular exchange of attacks that began following the outbreak of the Gaza war.
+Following the attack, Israel killed Hezbollah commander Fuad Shukr.

 Background

 Majdal Shams

 Majdal Shams is a predominantly Druze town in the Israeli-occupied Golan Heights, The Golan Heights are a rocky plateau in the Levant region of Western Asia that was captured by Israel from Syria in the 1967 Six-Day War.
-The international community, with the exception of Israel and the United States, considers the Golan Heights to be Syrian territory held by Israel under military occupation.
+The international community, with the exception of Israel, the United States, and Colombia, considers the Golan Heights to be Syrian territory held by Israel under military occupation.